|3||Talagante, Santiago Metropolitan|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Santiago air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Santiago is currently 10 times the WHO annual air quality guideline value

 Good 26 US AQI

 |Tuesday, Aug 16|

 |Thursday, Aug 18|

 Interested in hourly forecast?
 Get the app